Print Options

 Policy Statement

 All members of the University of Nebraska community may use a chosen name to identify themselves where possible and appropriate.
-All members of the University of Nebraska community may identify and use a Gender Identity instead of, or in addition to, their sex where possible and appropriate.

 a.
 Permissible Use of Chosen Names.
 Except as set forth in Section 4(b) of this policy, members of the University community may use chosen names to identify themselves.
 The University acknowledges that a chosen name can and should be used where possible in the course of University business, education, and communication.